-Idaho native and dramatic coloratura soprano Hailey Fuqua has been hailed for her “gorgeous tone…reached her high notes in her coloratura with enviable ease and precision” (San Francisco Classical Voice), and recently made her debut at the Carmel Bach Festival stepping in as the Queen of the Night.
-Noted for her “pure and ample soprano” (Boston Classical Review), she was the first soprano to sing the role of the Stage Manager in Ned Rorem’s “Our Town” last June.
-Last spring she helped to unveil the Western Hemisphere premiere of Lee Mingwei’s “Sonic Blossom” at the Museum of Fine Arts, Boston.
+Idaho native and dramatic coloratura soprano Hailey Fuqua has been hailed for her “gorgeous tone…reached her high notes in her coloratura with enviable ease and precision” (San Francisco Classical Voice) who “wields a fine instrument” (Boston Musical Intelligencer) and made her debut at the Carmel Bach Festival stepping in as the Queen of the Night on short notice.
+Noted for her “pure and ample soprano” (Boston Classical Review), she was the first soprano to sing the role of the Stage Manager in Ned Rorem’s “Our Town”.
+She recently had a role debut of Alceste (Gluck’s Alceste) with period ensemble Grand Harmonie.
+In 2015 she helped to unveil the Western Hemisphere premiere of Lee Mingwei’s “Sonic Blossom” at the Museum of Fine Arts, Boston.
 This interactive performance art exhibit featured Schubert lieder in intimate performances for museum patrons.
 Other recent performances include La Comtesse Adele in Rossini's Le Comte Ory with Lowell House Opera and Countess in Mozart’s Le Nozze di Figaro with Opera del West.

 An up and coming interpreter of Baroque and Classical repertoire, she was the sole American semi-finalist in the Froville Baroque competition (Luneville, France) in the 2013 edition.
 She holds degrees from Boston Conservatory in Vocal Performance and Boston University in Historical Performance, both summa cum laude.
 She sings weekly with the renowned all-professional ensemble at the Church of the Advent in Beacon Hill.